vsoch/vsoch.github.io/_posts/2020/2020-05-17-space-of-thoughts.md

 ## Second Thoughts

 We know that the second thought comes after the first thought - it's when you receive new information and might change your mind.
-Think twice!
+You are indeed thinking twice.
 What about if you have a third thought that supercedes the second thought?
 Does the second thought become a second thought once removed, or the thought previously known as second?
 Or is our second thought fully deserving of retaining his position as second, and simply points to the third if our brains are following the thought trail?
 I present an example: